 National Cabinet agreed that existing caps on international passenger arrivals would continue in order to manage and maintain quarantine arrangements across jurisdictions.

-- Brisbane – limit of 500 passenger arrivals per week;
+- Sydney: limit of 2950 passenger arrivals per week

-- Adelaide – limit of 500 passenger arrivals per week;
+- Adelaide: limit of 600 passenger arrivals per week

 These arrangements will continue to be reviewed by National Cabinet.

 Restrictions on outbound travel by Australian citizens and permanent residents remain in place, in accordance with the health advice to the Government.

 Read more about the changes via Smartraveller.
 Read the Prime Minister's Media Statement: https://www.pm.gov.au/media/national-cabinet-18sep20.